prs513rosewood/MolecularDynamics/_project/milestone02.md

 #endif  // __VERLET_H
 ```
 The `#ifndef __VERLET_H` commands are called a [header guard](https://en.wikipedia.org/wiki/Include_guard) and
-avoids double inclusion of the file (e.g. in a chain of include statements).
+avoid double inclusion of the file (e.g. in a chain of include statements).
 Everything that starts with a `#`
 is processed by the [preprocessor](https://en.wikipedia.org/wiki/C_preprocessor) which produces the file that
 is actually compiled by the C++ compiler.